weaponsforge/worldsbeyond/README.md

 ## worldsbeyond

-A game set in a medieval-fantasy setting where character find meaning and purpose in their life and the world.
+A game set in a medieval-fantasy setting where character find their life's meaning and purpose, and the World's existence.

 All characters have a pre-defined role and path, except for a certain Character.
 Or several Characters.